Pteris tremula

 Pteris tremula, commonly known as Australian brake, tender brake, tender brakefern, shaking brake is a fern species of the family Pteridaceae native to sheltered areas and forests in eastern Australia and New Zealand.
-It has pale green, lacy fronds of up to 2 m in length, with an erect, tufted rhizome that is covered with narrow brown scales.
+It has pale green, lacy fronds of up to 2 m in length.
 It is fast-growing and easy to grow in cultivation, but can become weedy.